JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 <p class="caption">(\#fig:unnamed-chunk-11)Using stimuli for languages other than English.</p>
 </div>

 The Custom Variables tab uses [dplyr's join functions](https://dplyr.tidyverse.org/reference/join.html).
-An equivalent to using custom variables in R code would be to either join the custom variables to the LexOPS dataset using dplyr's join functions, or to just run the generate pipeline on a dataframe of custom variables (see [this section](the-generate-pipeline.html#custom-dataframes) for an example).
+An equivalent to using custom variables in R code would be to either join the custom variables to the lexops dataset using dplyr's join functions, or to just run the generate pipeline on a dataframe of custom variables (see [this section](the-generate-pipeline.html#custom-dataframes) for an example).

 ## Random Seeds